-Encryption is, of course, as crucial an area of cybersecurity as dedicated cybersecurity products and solutions are.
-In most scenarios, encryption tools encode data so that it can only be unlocked with a certain key, making it harder for third-parties to gain access.
+Encryption tools encode data so that it can only be unlocked with a certain key, making it harder for third-parties to gain access.
+This means that only people who have access to that key can also access the data, making encryption software an essential tool for keeping data safe.

-These tools are used to protect data such as email addresses, customer transactions and passwords, and other crucial information which you really can’t afford to potentially expose.
+These encryption tools can be used to protect data such as email addresses, customer transactions and passwords, and other crucial information which you really can’t afford to potentially expose.
 Many companies are also using encryption software to ensure internal online conversations and emails are kept private.

 Free encryption for everyone